analogdevicesinc/libsmu/README.md

 Building off of LibUSB for cross-platform operation, it offers the sourcing of repeated waveforms, configuration of hardware, and measuring of signals.

-This project also includes 'pysmu,' an initial binding of libsmu for Python2.7.
+Python bindings are also provided in the form of the pysmu module.
+See instructions below for how to build them.

 #### Building libsmu